 The steps that run alongside the Niesen mountain railway in Switzerland are officially the longest stairway in the world.
 There are 11,674 steps in all, and it's only possible to hike them one day a year during the Niesen Run.
-It's only 3.4km but there's 1,669m of altitude to climb!
+It's only a two-mile run but there's 5,475 feet of altitude to climb!

 Location: Sigiriya, Sri Lanka

 Sri Lanka's Sigiriya is an ancient rock fortress where a 5th century king built a palace on the summit and decorated its sides with colorful frescoes.
 Among the wonders is the Lion Staircase (pictured).
 The climb is not long, but those steps are steep.

 Steps: More than 3,000